Britain's Missing Top Model: Episode 2

-That night, they all went out to party, except Jessica who needs to sleep because of her ME(her disability).
+That night, they all went out to party, except Jessica who needed to sleep because of her myalgic encephalomyelitis.

 The next morning, they were phoned by the casting location to be there in half an hour.
 This was to test their punctuality when they need to be at a casting call quickly.
 Debbie, Kelly, Sophie and Jenny all rushed ahead to get a taxi, leaving Jessica, Lilli and Kellie to get to the location themselves.
 Lilli and Kellie were annoyed that the others didn't take the time to explain what was happening, but Debbie was insistent that she was being clear.
 Jonathan Pang wasn't happy with their lack of cooperation.
 They each took it in turn to be interviewed by a casting director, and modelled an item of clothing.

 A 1950s pin-up photoshoot followed, where the photos would be judged.
 The photoshoot was 1950s pin-up, the task that their photos would be judged by the judges.
 The scenarios of the models' photoshoots were as follows: